Skip to content

 Field Type Required Description

-routeFilter RouteFilter No Page callback method, judgments can be made based on entering and previous route specifics, returning true represents filtering out data that meets the condition, otherwise it does not filter
+routeFilter RouteFilter No Page method callback, which can determine based on the current and previous route situations.
+Returning true represents filtering out data that meets the condition, otherwise it does not filter.

 FTDialogRouteFilterObserver